Anvesh271299/VSD-physical-design/README.md

  input rise slew and fall slew = 10ps, 10ps respectively

 Go to Day 4 (When you start Day 4 labs, system will enable Day 2 labs for you.
 Click on Desktop icon)

+The below figure shows the netlist description of a inverter.

 Open terminal and Type below commands